CORE FACULTY

 VUMC Faculty Profile

 Dr. Bruehl’s research program focuses on the mechanisms and treatment of chronic pain.
-He has been principal investigator on eight NIH-funded pain research projects, and has published more than 165 peer-reviewed papers.
-His NIH-funded work has examined the role of endogenous pain regulatory system dysfunction in chronic low back pain, the links between psychosocial factors and endogenous opioid (EO) system function, mechanisms and predictors of differential responses to and risks associated with opioid analgesics, and more recently, the biopsychosocial mechanisms underlying the beneficial effects of aerobic exercise, mindfulness training, and spinal manipulation therapy for management of chronic back pain.
-His NIH funded work also is examining the role of oxidative stress mechanisms in development of postoperative chronic pain in osteoarthritis patients undergoing total knee arthroplasty.
-Dr. Bruehl is an Associate Editor for the journals Pain and Annals of Behavioral Medicine, and is a member of the NIH Behavioral Medicine Interventions and Outcomes (BMIO) Study Section.
+He has been principal investigator on nine NIH-funded pain research projects, and has published more than 200 peer-reviewed papers.
+His NIH-funded work has examined the role of endogenous pain regulatory system dysfunction in chronic low back pain, the links between psychosocial factors and endogenous opioid (EO) system function, mechanisms and predictors of differential responses to opioid analgesics, mechanisms underlying links between stress and opioid misuse risk, and the biopsychosocial mechanisms underlying the beneficial effects of aerobic exercise, mindfulness training, and spinal manipulation therapy for management of chronic back pain.
+His NIH funded work has also examined the role of oxidative stress mechanisms in development of postoperative chronic pain in osteoarthritis patients undergoing total knee arthroplasty, with future plans to conduct a trial of a potent antioxidant intervention in this population as a means to reduce postoperative chronic pain.
+Dr. Bruehl is an Associate Editor for the journal Pain and was chair of the NIH Biobehavioral Medicine Health Outcomes (BMHO) Study Section (2021-2023).
 Dr. Bruehl has a masters and a doctorate degree in Clinical Psychology from the University of Kentucky.

-Research Assistant Professor, Department of Physical Medicine and Rehabilitation
+Research Associate Professor, Department of Physical Medicine and Rehabilitation

 VUMC Faculty Profile